FrederikPetri/aicloud-docs/docs/getting-started/before-you-begin.md

 ### Request access

 - To request access to AI Cloud, apply [here](https://forms.office.com/e/ewgvLRbbv7).
-We will send you a confirmation to your email when you can access AI Cloud.
+We will send you a confirmation to your email when you can access AI Cloud

 ### Preperations